-A scaling group contains a group of Elastic Compute Service (ECS) instances or elastic container instances that you can use for similar business scenarios.
+A scaling group is a group of Elastic Compute Service (ECS) instances or elastic container instances that can be used for similar business scenarios.
 If you have multiple business scenarios, you can create multiple scaling groups.
-Auto Scaling automatically adjusts the number of instances in the scaling groups based on your configurations to meet your business requirements.
+Auto Scaling automatically adjusts the number of instances in the scaling groups based on your configurations.

-If you set Type to ECS when you create a scaling group, the scaling group can contain a group of ECS instances.
-If you set Type to ECI when you create a scaling group, the scaling group can contain a group of elastic container instances.
+If you set the Type parameter to ECS when you create a scaling group, the scaling group contains ECS instances.
+If you set the Type parameter to ECI when you create a scaling group, the scaling group contains elastic container instances.
 Different types of scaling groups provide different features.
-The following table compares the features of scaling groups that contain ECS instances and scaling groups that contain elastic container instances.
+The following table describes the features of scaling groups that contain ECS instances and scaling groups that contain elastic container instances.

 Scaling group status

-The following table describes the possible states of a scaling group.
+The following table describes the different statuses of a scaling group.

 Instance configuration source

 A scaling group can contain only one active scaling configuration source.
-For example, if you activate another scaling configuration in a scaling group for which an active scaling configuration is applied, the current launch template or the scaling configuration exits the Active state.
-For more information, see Overview of instance configuration sources.
+For example, if you activate a new scaling configuration in a scaling group for which an active scaling configuration or launch template is already specified, the current launch template or scaling configuration leaves the Active state.
+For more information, see Overview.

-After you create a scaling group, you need to create scaling rules to scale instances in the scaling group.
+After you create a scaling group, you must create scaling rules to add instances to or remove instances from the scaling group.

-Auto Scaling scales ECS instances in a scaling group based on scaling rules and the maximum, minimum, or expected number of ECS instances specified for the scaling group.
-For example, if you create a scaling rule that specifies to adjust the number of instances in your scaling group to 50, and the maximum number of ECS instances allowed in your scaling group is 45, your scaling group contains only 45 ECS instances after the scaling rule is executed.
-For more information about the expected number of instances feature, see Expected number of instances.
+Auto Scaling scales ECS instances in a scaling group based on scaling rules and the maximum, minimum, or expected number of ECS instances that is specified for the scaling group.
+For example, if you create a scaling rule that adjusts the number of instances in your scaling group to 50 and the maximum number of ECS instances that are allowed in your scaling group is 45, your scaling group contains only 45 ECS instances after the scaling rule is executed.
+For information about the Expected Number of Instances feature, see Expected number of instances.

 The following rules apply to scaling activities:

-- An ongoing scaling activity cannot be terminated.
-For example, if a scaling activity is being executed to create 20 ECS instances but only 5 instances have been created, you cannot terminate the scaling activity.
+- You cannot terminate an ongoing scaling activity.
+For example, if a scaling activity is being executed to create 20 ECS instances and only five instances have been created, you cannot terminate the scaling activity.

-- If some ECS instances fail to be added to a scaling group during a scaling activity, Auto Scaling considers that the scaling activity is complete.
-Auto Scaling rolls back only the ECS instances that fail to be added.
-For example, if a scaling group contains 20 ECS instances and 19 instances are added as the backend servers of the SLB instance that is associated with the scaling group, only the ECS instance that fails to be added is automatically released.
+- If several ECS instances fail to be added to a scaling group during a scaling activity, Auto Scaling determines that the scaling activity is complete.
+Auto Scaling rolls back only the ECS instances that fail to be added to the scaling group.
+For example, if a scaling group contains 20 ECS instances and 19 instances are added as backend servers of the SLB instance that is associated with the scaling group, only the ECS instance that fails to be added is rolled back and automatically released.

 - Auto Scaling uses Resource Access Management (RAM) to call ECS API operations to create ECS instances.
-When ECS instances are rolled back, you must continue to pay for the ECS instances until they are released.
+After ECS instances are rolled back, you are still charged for the ECS instances until the ECS instances are released.

-- Scaling activities are affected by the cooldown time feature.
-During the cooldown time, Auto Scaling rejects all scaling activities triggered by event-triggered tasks.
-However, when you manually execute a scaling rule, or a scheduled task starts to be executed at the specified point in time, Auto Scaling executes the scaling activity immediately without waiting for the cooldown time to expire.
-For more information about the cooldown time feature, see Cooldown time.
+- Scaling activities are affected by the cooldown period.
+During the cooldown period, Auto Scaling rejects all scaling activities that are triggered by event-triggered tasks.
+When you manually execute a scaling rule or Auto Scaling executes a scheduled task at a specified point in time, a scaling activity can be triggered even before the cooldown period ends.
+For more information about the cooldown period feature, see Cooldown time.

-- The cooldown time starts after the last ECS instance or elastic container instance is added to or removed from a scaling group during a scaling activity.
+- The cooldown period starts after the last ECS instance or elastic container instance is added to or removed from a scaling group during a scaling activity.